luckykapoor01/luckykapoor01/README.md

 <td width="50%">

-### 🌐 Web Development Project
+### 🌐 Web Development

-A practical web development project built using **HTML and CSS**, focused on creating a clean, responsive and user-friendly website.
+A responsive website built using HTML and CSS with a focus on clean design, usability and responsive layouts.

 **Tech:** HTML • CSS